 Dr. John Bromfield

 Dr. Bromfield’s laboratory focuses on infection & immunity in the female reproductive tract and its impact on fertility.
-Using state-of-the-art technologies located within Department of Animal Sciences, we aim to understand the molecular and cellular mechanisms which result in infertility of dairy cows following infection of the uterus, known as metritis.
-The laboratory has a major focus on how uterine infection impacts the ovary, in particular the oocyte and follicle.
+Using state-of-the-art technologies located within the Department of Animal Sciences, we aim to understand the molecular and cellular mechanisms which result in infertility of dairy cows following infection of the uterus, known as metritis.
+The laboratory focuses on how uterine infection impacts the ovary, particularly the oocyte and follicle.

 Academic Positions Since Final Degree:

-- 2014-current; Assistant Professor of Physiology.
+- 2014-2021; Assistant Professor of Physiology.
 Department of Animal Sciences, University of Florida.

 - 2012-2014; Postdoctoral fellow.
 Department of Obstetrics, Gynaecology and Women’s Health, University of Missouri-Columbia.

 - 2009-2012; Research Officer.
 Institute of Life Science, School of Medicine, Swansea, UK.

 - 2008-2009; Lead Teaching Assistant.
 Frontiers in Reproduction course.
 Marine Biological Laboratories, Woods Hole, MA.

 - 2007-2009; Postdoctoral fellow.
 Department of Molecular and Integrative Physiology, Kansas University Medical Centre.

 - 2006-2007; NHMRC Postdoctoral Research Officer.
 Department of Obstetrics and Gynaecology, University of Adelaide, Australia.